omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

-**This directory contains images from the simulation of Instruction Seqeuence 2**
+**This directory contains images from the simulation of Instruction Sequence 2**

 Each image shows the outputs of necessary registers after each instruction is executed.